FranciscoKloganB/vitesse-enterprise/README.md

 and also takes inspiration from [vitesse-stackter](https://github.com/shamscorner/vitesse-stackter-clean-architect) made by [@shamscorner](https://github.com/shamscorner).

-For an up-to-date list of official and community contributions to the `vitesse ecosystem` we recommend checking the official repository's [variations section](https://github.com/antfu/vitesse#variations).
+For an up-to-date list of official and community contributions to the `vitesse ecosystem`, we recommend checking the official repository's [variations section](https://github.com/antfu/vitesse#variations).

 ## Try it now